hickory-dns/hickory-dns.github.io/book/src/hickory/authoritative_nameserver.md

 dig @127.0.0.1 -p 2345 primary0.example.com. +dnssec +multiline
 ```

-The `+multiline` option will wrap the text to a reasonable width, otherwise the output gets unwieldy.
+The `+multiline` option will wrap the text to a reasonable width.
 This will return the associated `RRSIG` record in the `ANSWERS` section as well.

 ```txt